szabgab/slides/python-programming/flask.md

 The name of the files must start with the word `test_`, but otherwise you can pick any filename.

 Inside we import the application and we have a test function, again its name must start with `test_`.
-From the `app` we can get the `test_client` which is a represantation of our running web application.
+From the `app` we can get the `test_client` which is a representation of our running web application.

 Then we can send in various requests.
 In this case we sent in an HTTP GET request to the root of the site.